SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Optional
 - Response message: Renew response

 The Renew command is mapped to a nested collection, named "renewals".
 Not all EPP object types include support for the renew command.
 The current-date query parameter MAY be used for date on which the current validity period ends, as described in [@!RFC5731, section 3.2.3].
 The new period MAY be added to the request using the unit and value request parameters.
-The reponse MUST include the Location header for the renewed object.
+The response MUST include the Location header for the renewed object.

 Example Domain Renew request: